Our Staff & Board

 In addition to serving on the Holocaust Education Resource Council board of directors, Dr. Murgo is a member of the Executive Board of Directors of the Florida Political Science Association and is the political contributor for WTXL (ABC affiliate) for Tallahassee and Southern Georgia.
 Dr. Murgo received the 2012 NICSOD Excellence in Teaching and the 2011 Tallahassee Community College Club Advisor of the Year awards.
 He holds numerous Master’s degrees and received his Ph.D. from Florida State University.

-Karen Asher-Cohen Vice Chair
+Karen Asher-Cohen Chair

 Karen began her public service career in 1984 at the Florida State Attorney’s Office, where she served as a statewide prosecutor.
 She went on to serve at the Florida Bar and the Florida Public Service Commission before joining the Department of Insurance.
 There, she oversaw six bureaus before departing in 2000 to enter private practice.